robertaicenogle/Weather_Analysis/README.md

 # World_Weather_Analysis

 ## Project Overview
-This project involves the use of
+This project involves the use of Python and Jupyter Notebook to develop a travel itinerary map.

 ## Resources
 - Data Source:
-- Software:
+- Software: Python and Jupyter Notebook

 ## Purpose
 This project includes three main deliverables: